-- 7.1 The Certificate holder is ultimately responsible for the design of installations incorporating the systems, and must verify that a suitably experienced and qualified individual (with adequate professional indemnity) establishes that: - the wind loads on the different zones of the building's elevation for the specific geographical location have been calculated correctly (see section 7.2) - the systems can adequately resist and safely transfer the calculated loads, accounting for all possible failure modes, to the substrate wall and supporting structure (see sections 7.2 to 7.5) - the substrate wall and supporting structure has adequate strength and stability to resist the additional loads that may be applied as a result of installing the systems, ignoring any positive contribution that may occur from the systems. - 7.2 The wind loads on the walls should be calculated, taking into account all relevant factors such as location and topography, in accordance with BS EN 1991-1-4: 2005 and its UK National Annex.
+7.3 The wind loads on the walls should be calculated, taking into account all relevant factors such as location and topography, in accordance with BS EN 1991-1-4 : 2005 and its UK National Annex.
 All of the factors affecting wind load on each elevation and specific zone of the building must be considered.
-In accordance with BS EN 1990: 2002 and its UK National Annex, a partial factor of 1.5 must be applied to the calculated characteristic wind pressure values to establish the design wind load to be resisted by the systems.
+In accordance with BS EN 1990 : 2002 and its UK National Annex, a partial factor of 1.5 must be applied to the calculated characteristic wind pressure values to establish the design wind load to be resisted by the systems.

-- 7.3 Installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to the self-weight of the system, wind and impact. - 7.4 Positive wind load is transferred to the substrate wall directly via compression through the render and insulation systems. - 7.5 Negative wind load is transferred to the substrate wall via(1)(2): - the bond between the insulation and render system (see section 7.6) - the pull-out resistance of the fixing from the substrate wall (see section 7.7) - the pull-through resistance of the fixing (see section 7.8). - (1) For mechanically fixed systems with supplementary adhesive, the contribution of the adhesive is not considered when calculating resistance to wind load. - (2) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk). - 7.6 The characteristic bond resistance between the insulation and render interface derived from test results was $80 \text{ kN} \cdot \text{m}^{-2}$.
-The design resistance of the bond between the insulation and render (N{RD1}) should be taken as the characteristic bond resistance divided by a partial factor of 9. - 7.7 Typical characteristic pull-out resistances for the fixings taken from the corresponding European Technical Assessment (ETA) are given in Table 4; the values are dependent on the fixing type and must be selected to suit the specific loads and substrate concerned.
-In situations where suitable data does not exist(1), the characteristic pull-out resistance must be established from site-specific pull-out tests conducted on the substrate of the building to ascertain the minimum resistance to pull-out failure of the fixings, and determined in accordance with the guidance given in EOTA TR051 : 2016 (minimum test characteristic value = 0.6 x mean of 5 lowest test results).
-To obtain the design pull-out resistance of the fixings (N{RD2}), this characteristic pull-out resistance should then be divided by the partial factor given in Table 4. - (1) To qualify as suitable data, the age and condition of the substrate must be equivalent to that used to establish the values in the ETA.
+7.4 Installations correctly designed in accordance with this Certificate will safely accommodate the applied loads due to the self-weight of the system, wind and impact.

+7.5 Positive wind load is transferred to the substrate wall directly via compression through the render and insulation system.

+7.6 Negative wind load is transferred to the substrate wall $via^{(1)(2)}$:

+- the bond between the insulation and render system (see section 7.7) - the pull-out resistance of the fixing from the substrate wall (see section 7.8) - the pull-through resistance of the fixing (see section 7.9). - (1) For mechanically fixed systems with supplementary adhesive, the contribution of the adhesive is not considered when calculating resistance to wind load. - (2) Further guidance is available from BBA Guidance Note 1, available on the BBA website (www.bbacerts.co.uk).

+7.7 The characteristic bond resistance between the insulation and render interface derived from test results was $10 \text{ kN} \cdot \text{m}^{-2}$.
+The design resistance of the bond between the insulation and render (N{RD1}) should be taken as the characteristic bond resistance divided by a partial factor of 9.

+7.8 Typical characteristic pull-out resistances for the fixings taken from the corresponding European Technical Assessment (ETA) are given in Table 4; the values are dependent on the fixing type and must be selected to suit the specific loads and substrate concerned.
+In situations where suitable data does not exist(1), the characteristic pull-out resistance must be established from site-specific pull-out tests conducted on the substrate of the building to ascertain the minimum resistance to pull-out failure of the fixings, and determined in accordance with the guidance given in EOTA TR051 : 2016 (minimum test characteristic value = $0.6 \times$ mean of 5 lowest test results).
+To obtain the design pull-out resistance of the fixings (N{RD2}), this characteristic pull-out resistance should then be divided by the partial factor given in Table 3.

+(1) To qualify as suitable data, the age and condition of the substrate must be equivalent to that used to establish the values in the ETA.